-Raspberry PI Shield for French dedicated energy meter TeleinfoDesigned by Charles, Ships from France
+Raspberry PI Shield for French dedicated energy meter TeleinfoDesigned by Charles in France

-A Raspberry Pi shield for French nationnal metering system called "Téléinfo".
-This convert data issued from Nationnal Energy provider to serial interface and then, let the user doing whatever he likes with the data, such as putting them into Emoncms or sending them to a SQL database.
+A Raspberry Pi shield for French national metering system called "Téléinfo".
+This convert data issued from National Energy provider to serial interface and then, let the user doing whatever he likes with the data, such as putting them into Emoncms, sending to MQTT or sending them to a database.

 Following lot of users demands that wanted a cheap board after reading my dedicated article on my blog

 One complete and assembled board.
 The Raspberry PI black connector (2x5pt) is provided and soldered.
 Téléinfo terminal block connector is provided and also soldered.
 To minimize transport size and keep the possibility to put into Raspberry PI with enclosure.
 Téléinfo connector is soldered same side than the RPi GPIO connector (like picture).
 If you don't want both connectors to be soldered, just select the correct option before checkout.

 The SD CARD on picture is for size reference only, it's not included.

 This device works with any Raspberry Pi Version (2, B, B+, A, Zero, 3, 4, ....).
 Alternatively it can also be used to connect to any device that as a RX line input such as Arduino, ESP8266, ESP32.
 But in this case I suggest using this brand new product WeMos Teleinfo that just fit to these ESP8266/D1 Mini boards.

 Is is also compatible with new Linky metering system in historic and standard mode.